Research shows that sleep can dramatically reduce your stress levels. A good night’s sleep may be just what you need for stress relief!

 Being worried, anxious, or overwhelmed makes it harder to be present and engage positively with other people.

-We are more likely to lash out in anger, argue, cry, blame others for our problems, and behave negatively toward those closest to us.
+We are more likely to lash out in anger, argue, cry, blame others for our problems, and behave negatively toward those closest to us when we are feeling stressed.

 From co-workers to family, stress can fracture relationships if we aren’t careful.